 Of course the same challenges face market research, where the drive for ever quicker, cheaper and faster solutions is one we all face.
 Speed of execution is always a good thing, but that speed must be supported by great thinking, validated frameworks and a mindset that integrates the bigger picture into even the smallest and fastest piece of research.

 Milan Kundera once wrote, “The degree of slowness is directly proportional to the intensity of memory.
 The degree of speed is directly proportional to the intensity of forgetting”.
 If we want great experiences and want our customers to have great experiences with our brand, let’s make time to slow down once in a while, enjoy the moment and above all be creative.

 What brands decide to do with their advertising is ultimately up to them, but the evidence is clear and unambiguous.
 Short-term thinking can never bring long-term success.
-If you want to build a successful business, you have to step away from the clutter and digital distractions and take a deeper and long-term perspective.
+If you want to build a successful business, you have to step away from the clutter and digital distractions and take a deeper and long-term perspective, sometimes learning how to activate subconscious mind can help succeed in life.
 It’s deeply ironic but true that the more we focus on instant gratification and immediately measurable impacts, the less likely we are to be driving long-term success.